-In the old livejournal days, when times were simpler and the internet was a small excited child, one of my friends made an animated gif of a tree with our in-joke, “I lobe trees” on it.
+In the old livejournal days, when times were simpler and the internet was a small excited child, one of my friends made an animated gif of a tree with our in-joke, “I lobe trees”, on it.
 I was 13 then, and displayed it for longer than is probably wise to admit to now.
-But, we can say this was the beginning of my now blossoming interest in sustainability – and obviously, a fondness for trees.
+But we can say this was the beginning of my now blossoming (ho ho) interest in sustainability – and obviously, a fondness for trees.

-Like any good soul who wants to infiltrate a field does, research is the start.
+Like any good soul who wants to get into a new field does, research is the start.
 When researching Thalia Warren, I found knitwear label Chinti + Parker.
-As a sucker for a well-made website and design that does not rely on its ethical tag for a USP, I made mental notes to check back when I had more time.
-And check back I did, to find a collaboration with famed design studio, Patternity.
+As a sucker for design that does not rely on its ethical tag for a USP, I made mental notes to check back when I had more time.
+And check back I did, to find a collaboration with design studio, Patternity.

 Patternity x Chinti+Parker

 Giving Capitain Kirk and the Starship Enterprise a run for their money, the collaboration took inspiration from the patterns in our everyday environments.
 Repeated forms within modernist architecture, became a geometric pattern on the knit structure.
 And high contrast black & white photographs, became an achromatic colour palette – in may ways, very in keeping with that monochrome trend which made the rounds at the time.

 I cannot comment too heavily on the construction nor production methods used having never seen the garments in person.
 But with the £400–500 price mark and a sustainable ethos promoted by Chinti+Parker, I’d hope they’d last a long while.